Gh0st-0f-Th/csr-cipher/README.md

 $ cat README.md
 # csr-cipher

-A simple brute-force Caesar cipher decryption tool written in Bash.
+A simple brute-force Caesar cipher encryption and decryption tool written in Bash.

 This script takes a string and applies all 25 Caesar cipher shifts to it, converting the string to lowercase first.
 It's useful for solving basic substitution ciphers, beginner CTF challenges, or for learning purposes.